murilo-arruda/todo-list-node-cli/README.md

 * Extremely light (4.2KB);
 * Easy to use;
 * All you need is node installed;
-* Still needs installation with npm or yarn.
+* No more nstallation with npm or yarn.
+Just open and use it!
 * Minimalist gui;
 * Redo command (only is working with add and remove commands);
-* Add todo in the place you want or how many todos you want);
+* Add todo in the place you want (or how many todos you want);
-* Check the todo you want (or how mt;
+* Check the todo you want (or how many you want);
-* Remove the todo you want (or any todos you want);
+* Remove the todo you want (or how many you want);
 * See the time you last updated your todo.
 * Switch any todo with another.
 * Copy any todo.